nu-jliu/allen.github.io/_projects/attack-of-the-franka.md

 _A single ally and a single enemy, as seen from the RealSense's camera feed._
 {: refdef}

-Next, the April Robotics [AprilTag library](https://github.com/AprilRobotics/apriltag) is used along with Christian Rauch's ROS2 AprilTag [node](https://github.com/christianrauch/apriltag_ros) and [messages](https://github.com/christianrauch/apriltag_msgs) packages to detect **AprilTags** within the camera's feed.
+Next, the April Robotics [AprilTag library](https://github.com/AprilRobotics/apriltag) is used along with Christian Rauch's ROS 2 AprilTag [node](https://github.com/christianrauch/apriltag_ros) and [messages](https://github.com/christianrauch/apriltag_msgs) packages to detect **AprilTags** within the camera's feed.
 These fiducial markers of known size allow for determination of the 6-DoF pose of the object to which they are attached.

 This project employs three tags - one to determine the location of the robot's table and two to determine the bounds of the work area.
 In order to improve accuracy and consistency of the detected tags, we created a calibration process.
 Each tag's transformation is sampled 100 times and the average taken and broadcast by the camera_processor node.
 If any tag is obscured from the camera - for example by a falling enemy - this average transformation is still retained and the system operation is not affected.